JayJay-101/Tasty/README.md

 # Tasty
+Scan to Order
-"In store Food Ordering Android app",Scans QR code and presents Menu layouts from an API containing data in JSON format, and displays it with heterogeneous recyclerview.
+"In-store Food Ordering Android app",Scans QR code and presents Menu layouts Using Retrofit API from the data stored in JSON format, Blended together with RecyclerView with Custom Animation.
 Added Beautiful UI

 ## Scan
 this QR code and a Menu will be presented, according to Qr code, The menus can be changed according to the embedded Text inside QR code.